scotthal/jug-career-talk/slides.md

 The smaller and more local they are

 1. The more they need your help.
-1. They're less likely they are to be chasing trends.
+1. The less likely they are to be chasing trends.

 </v-click>